Maci Bookout Reveals Loss On Twitter After Release Of ‘Teen Mom OG’ Trailer

 Maci Bookout had an eventful 2016.
 After giving birth to her second child, daughter Jayde Carter McKinney, in 2015, Bookout became engaged in January 2016 and in several months later, before tying the knot with Taylor Mckinney in October, she welcomed her third child, son Maverick Reed.

 As fans may recall, Maci Bookout’s pregnancy came as a surprise to her — at least on-screen.
-While Maci Bookout told Us Weekly in early 2016 that she discovered she was expecting during a visit to the doctors last January — to refill her birth control.
+Maci Bookout told Us Weekly in early 2016 that she discovered she was expecting during a visit to the doctors last January — to refill her birth control.

 “I laughed at her!”
 Maci Bookout said of her reaction to her doctor’s revelation of her third pregnancy.
 “I mean, she’s the doctor that delivered Jayde, so I was like, ‘Ha ha, that’s a funny joke — but it’s not really that funny!’
 And she was like, ‘No, seriously!’
 And I was like, ‘Oh, OK — well, give me 10 minutes to not freak out … You’re wrong.
 You’ve got the wrong results, you mixed them up.’
 But no, she was serious!”